Kumbh Mela: Significance and impact

-Prior to 1838, the British officials collected taxes but provided no infrastructure or services to the pilgrims.
+Prior to 1838, British officials collected taxes but provided no infrastructure or services to the pilgrims.
 This changed particularly after 1857.
 According to Amna Khalid, the Kumbh Melas emerged as one of the social and political mobilisation venues and the colonial government became keen on monitoring these developments after the Indian rebellion of 1857.
 The government deployed police to gain this intelligence at the grassroots level of Kumbh Mela.
-The British officials in co-operation with the native police also made attempts to improve the infrastructure, movement of pilgrims to avoid a stampede, detect sickness, and the sanitary conditions at the Melas.
+The British officials in co-operation with the native police also made attempts to improve the infrastructure, and movement of pilgrims to avoid a stampede, detect sickness, and the sanitary conditions at the Melas.
 Reports of cholera led the officials to cancel the pilgrimage, but the pilgrims went on "passive resistance" and stated they preferred to die rather than obey the official orders.

-Massacres, stampedes and scandals

-The Kumbh Melas have been sites of tragedies.
-According to Sharaf ad-Din Ali Yazdi – the historian and biographer of the Turco-Mongol raider and conqueror Timur, his armies plundered Haridwar and massacred the gathered pilgrims.
-The ruthlessly slaughtered pilgrims were likely those attending the Kumbh mela of 1399.
-The Timur accounts mention the mass bathing ritual along with shaving of head, the sacred river Ganges, charitable donations, the place was at the mountainous source of the river and that pilgrims believed a dip in the sacred river leads to their salvation.

-Several stampedes have occurred at the Kumbh Melas.
-After an 1820 stampede at Haridwar killed 485 people, the Company government took extensive infrastructure projects, including the construction of new ghats and road widening, to prevent further stampedes.
-The various Kumbh melas, in the 19th- and 20th-century witnessed sporadic stampedes, each tragedy leading to changes in how the flow of pilgrims to and from the river and ghats was managed.
-In 1986, 50 people were killed in a stampede.
-The Prayag Kumbh mela in 1885 became a source of scandal when a Muslim named Husain was appointed as the Kumbh Mela manager, and Indian newspaper reports stated that Husain had "organised a flotilla of festooned boats for the pleasure of European ladies and gentlemen, and entertained them with dancing girls, liquor and beef" as they watched the pilgrims bathing.
+Mark Twain also visited Kumbh Mela of Prayagraj in 1895 for which he wrote:

+The positive impact of kumbh mela is this festival helps preserve cultural traditions and promotes the values of spirituality, unity, and devotion.It is wonderful, the power of a faith like that, that can make multitudes upon multitudes of the old and weak and the young and frail enter without hesitation or complaint upon incredible journeys and endure the resultant miseries without repining.

+In 1938, Lord Auckland abolished the pilgrim tax, after which the number of pilgrims increased.